-Lips are one of the most attractive areas of beauty on a woman.
+Beautiful lips are one of the most attractive areas of a woman.
 And if they have that look which oozes beauty, sensuality and style, they can do a lot of talking without even any movement!

-During the Islamic Golden Age the notable Arab Andalusian cosmetologist Abu al-Qasim al-Zahrawi (Abulcasis) invented solid lipsticks, which were perfumed stocks rolled and pressed in special molds, and he described them in his Al-Tasrif.
+During the Islamic Golden Age, the notable Arab Andalusian cosmetologist Abu al-Qasim al-Zahrawi (Abulcasis) invented solid lipsticks, which were perfumed sticks rolled and pressed in special moulds, and he described them in his Al-Tarif.

 During the Second World War, lipstick gained popularity as a result of its use in the movie industry, and it became commonplace for women to apply make-up, or “put their face on.”

 Lipstick was used in Bollywood by female stars during that era and beauty pageant stars like Esther Abraham who became the first “Miss India” in 1947.

 Lipstick sales have also used to measure downturns in the economy, the ‘Lipstick Index’ indicates that women buy more lipstick as a quick pick-me-up during recessionary times.

 - Moisturising lipsticks contain ingredients like vitamin E, glycerine, and aloe to help keep lips soft.

 - Sheer lipsticks contain a higher concentration of oil, making them good for dry lips also, but they need to be reapplied often and appear darker in the tube than on the lips.